 'Happy Days' (which starts next August 23 to 27) will take place every year in Enniskillen where Beckett attended Portora Royal School.
 The festival, which is the culmination of the Cultural Olympiad and coincides with the 400th anniversary of the founding of Enniskillen, will bring diverse communities together, mixing local and international audiences and artists.

 It will feature the work of Beckett, with world and UK premieres of his major and lesser-known works; the influences on Beckett, including music and comedy; those Beckett has influenced, including Irish, UK and international writers, directors, actors, visual artists, musicians, comedians, circus artists and individuals prominent in their fields.
 There will also be a range of events reflecting Beckett's favourite sports.The full Happy Days artistic line-up will be revealed in April 2012, though some highlights of the 2012 Festival have been announced already.

--Robert Wilson directing and acting in Krapp's Last Tape, a UK and Irish premiere by a world acclaimed international Director presented in association with Change Performing Arts.
+They include: -Robert Wilson directing and acting in Krapp's Last Tape, a UK and Irish premiere by a world acclaimed international Director presented in association with Change Performing Arts.

 -Ian Bostridge singing Schubert's Winterreise, Beckett's most favoured piece of music.

 -Antony Gormley will design a stage element (to form part of a Beckett production in Australia in 2013) which will be installed and publicly exhibited for the first time as part of Happy Days.